The 8 challenges of producing visual contentOpératrice photographiant une chaise haute pour enfant

 The problem

-Each photo or video contains a wealth of metadata, such as file dimensions, keywords, tags, etc. This data is invaluable for organizing, researching, and analyzing content.
+Each photo or video contains a multitude of metadata, such as file dimensions, keywords, tags, etc. This data is invaluable for organizing, researching, and analyzing content.
 However, most teams fail to exploit this potential.
 In the absence of appropriate systems, metadata becomes messy, inconsistent, or downright missing, turning a powerful tool into a chaotic mess.

 Statistics that highlight the problem